 Someone else is riding my moped.
 Is he insured?

-The moped insurance reimburses damage caused by the insured moped.
-Depending on the chosen cover, the insurer also offers cover for damage to the moped itself, but what about lending it out?
-Is that allowed and can problems arise from lending?
-Am I insured on another person's moped?
+Moped insurance pays for damages caused with the insured moped.
+Depending on the coverage chosen, the insurer also provides coverage against damage to the moped itself, but what about lending it out?
+Is that allowed and might problems arise from lending?
+Am I insured on someone else's moped?

-The moped insurance is linked to the vehicle and not to the person who has taken out the insurance.
-So you can let someone else ride the moped, but only if the driver is authorised to drive.
-He or she must therefore have a driving licence or a moped certificate.
-The question is whether it is wise.
+Moped insurance is linked to the vehicle and not to the person who took out the insurance.
+So you can let someone else ride the moped, but on the condition that the driver is authorized to drive.
+Thus, he or she must have a driver's license or a moped certificate.
+The question is whether it is also wise.

 Go directly to